anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 ## A simple circuit program

-For a simple example of a Juvix program that can be compiled to arithmetic circuits via Vamp-IR, we consider computing the 6-bit mid-square hash of a 16-bit number.
+For a simple example of a Juvix program that can be compiled to an arithmetic circuit via Vamp-IR, we consider computing the 6-bit mid-square hash of a 16-bit number.

 ```juvix
 module MidSquareHash;